-INDICATORS ACCOMPLISHMENTS 2014/15 Provide oversight of commodity board decisions and activities.
-Attend commodity board meetings and/or reviewed minutes; ensure boards adhere to planning, reporting and other regulatory requirements; review annual reports and financial statements etc. The Farm Industry Review Board (FIRB) has attended all commodity board meetings thus strengthening the oversight role immensely.
-The Board also reviewed commodity board minutes and reports.
+INDICATORS ACCOMPLISHMENTS 2015/16 Provide oversight of commodity board decisions and activities.
+Attend commodity board meetings and/or reviewed minutes; ensure boards adhere to planning, reporting and other regulatory requirements; review annual reports and financial statements etc. The Farm Industry Review Board (FIRB) attended all commodity board meetings and AGMs, continuing to show its presence and strengthen communication pathways.
+The Board also reviewed all commodity board minutes, reports and audited financial statements.
 Additional information has been gathered from commodity boards to allow for better oversight of Boards by FIRB.
-In collaboration with commodity boards, continue to review the legislative/regulatory A review of the legislation for each commodity board has identified areas framework governing FIRB and commodity board operations in the Province for updates.
-Begin drafting guidelines that provide enhanced clarity for commodity boards in terms of FIRB's role, responsibilities and authority with respect to commodity board operations and the supply management system in the Province FIRB has drafted an outline of an information document which will break down the legislative mandate of FIRB for its members and stakeholders in "clear language".
-Provide direction, feedback and other information, as appropriate, to commodity boards, as a means of providing support of overall commodity board operations The FIRB Manager met with the three commodity board's staff members to introduce FIRB's new staff/Board complement and communicate the objectives of the FIRB going forward, and established a common understanding of the working relationship between the commodity boards and FIRB.
-A presentation describing the roles and responsibilities of the FIRB was created and presented to both the Chicken Farmers of NL and the Egg Farmers of NL at their AGM.
+In collaboration with commodity boards, continue to review the legislative/regulatory The FIRB, in collaboration with the Dairy Farmers of Newfoundland and framework governing FIRB and commodity board operations in the Province Labrador's (DFNL), reviewed and identified preliminary areas in both the Milk Scheme and Milk Regulations.
+Areas for modernization were identified.
+Due to competing priorities, review of legislation for the Egg Farmers of Newfoundland and Labrador and the Chicken Farmers of Newfoundland and Labrador was not completed.
+Begin drafting guidelines that provide enhanced clarity for commodity boards in terms of FIRB's role, responsibilities and authority with respect to commodity board operations and the supply management system in the Province FIRB has drafted an outline of a "clear language" information document which will break down the legislative mandate of FIRB for its members and other stakeholders.
+FIRB has continued discussions, particularly with DFNL and their policy analyst around content for this document.
+Provide direction, feedback and other information, as appropriate, to commodity boards, as a means of providing support of overall commodity board operations FIRB provided support to the commodity boards by facilitating the execution of legislative amendments requested by commodity boards.
+In addition, the FIRB assisted in the carrying out of an appeal between a producer and a commodity board.